scdekov/markdown-cv/index.md

 `April 2015 - November 2018`
 __Nemetschek__

-Building multiple web systems from scratch, using Django, KnockoutJS, AWS, latest CD technologies... .
+Building multiple web systems from scratch, using Python, Django, KnockoutJS, AWS... .
 Also being mentor of a junior developers.
-Languages, technologies and tools used:

-- Python, JavaScript, PHP, HTML, CSS
-- Django, NodeJS, KnockoutJS, Ansible
-- AWS: EC2, Lambda, RDS, S3, Serverless, CloudFront, APIGateway, CloudFormation
-- MySQL, Memcached, RabbitMQ, Redis
-- Linux, Git

 ## Education